mrinmoymsarkar/wedding-invite/README.md

 ├── components/       # React components (don't edit unless needed) ├── contexts/         # Language and theme settings └── data/            # Data files (auto-generated from config)

+public/
+├── admin/           # 🎛️ CMS ADMIN PANEL
+│   ├── index.html   # Admin interface
+│   └── config.yml   # CMS configuration
 ```

+**Remember**:
+- **Easiest**: Use the CMS admin panel at `/admin`
-**Remember**: Only edit files in the `src/config/` directory for content changes.
-The other files contain the website's functionality and styling.
+- **Advanced**: Edit files in the `src/config/` directory for content changes
+- The other files contain the website's functionality and styling

+## 🔐 Setting Up CMS Authentication

+To enable the CMS admin panel:

+1. **Deploy to Netlify** (if not already done)
+2. **Enable Netlify Identity**:
+   - Go to your Netlify dashboard
+   - Navigate to Site settings > Identity
+   - Click "Enable Identity"
+3. **Enable Git Gateway**:
+   - In Identity settings, scroll to "Services"
+   - Enable "Git Gateway"
+4. **Invite Users**:
+   - Go to Identity tab
+   - Click "Invite users"
+   - Add email addresses of people who should edit content

+That's it!
+Now you can access the admin panel and edit content easily.